jjuhyunkim/CHM13_annotation_resources/README.md

 ### 1. Downloading the Database

-You can download pre-built databases and an example file from [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/CHM13/assemblies/annotation/annovar/), along with original resources we used for generating those databases and operation details for each database from the [T2T-CHM13 Databases and operation](https://docs.google.com/spreadsheets/d/1sgjmGLLbXAZpyNiSUbxiEa1hJEVDxuOqL1yAmpDV5BA/edit?usp=sharing)
+Pre-built databases and an example file are available to download from [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/CHM13/assemblies/annotation/annovar/), along with original resources we used for generating the databases and operation details for each database on [T2T-CHM13 Databases and operation](https://docs.google.com/spreadsheets/d/1sgjmGLLbXAZpyNiSUbxiEa1hJEVDxuOqL1yAmpDV5BA/edit?usp=sharing).

 The directory structure should be like this:
 ```bash